 We are the Clinical Effectiveness Group at Queen Mary University of London.

 We use data-driven research and tools to improve population health in North East London and beyond.
 More about us.

 Read our BJGP top 10 most-read paper: 'The prevalence of suspected Covid-19 infection in patients from ethnic minority populations: a cross-sectional study in primary care'.
 You'll find more CEG research publications here.

-The Clinical Effectiveness Group is a unit funded by Clinical Commissioning Groups, GP Confederations, Public Health and research grants.
-We have been supporting primary care for over 20 years and currently working with 7 CCG areas in east London.
-We provide locally relevant guidelines, in practice facilitation, clinical tools, clinical templates and health informatics for commissioning and clinical management.
-We also lead research in the effective delivery of primary care in an ethnically diverse, inner city and we are a partner in the Discovery integrating hospital, GP, local authority records and in the pan-London MRC Health Data Science UK and also the pan-London Local Integrated Health Record Exemplar.
+The Clinical Effectiveness Group is funded by Clinical Commissioning Groups, GP Confederations, Public Health and research grants.
+We have been supporting primary care for over 20 years.
+We provide locally relevant guidelines, in-practice facilitation, clinical tools, clinical templates and health informatics for commissioning and clinical management.
+We also lead research in the effective delivery of primary care in an ethnically diverse, inner city.
+We are a partner in 'Discovery' - integrating hospital, GP and local authority records, and in the pan-London MRC Health Data Science UK and also the pan-London Local Integrated Health Record Exemplar.

 CEG translates new initiatives and research on quality and clinical excellence into local primary care through evidence-based clinical guidelines and care pathways.
 CEG has also helped develop and implement a number of influential clinical risk scores, including QRisk and QDScore.

 Our clinical guidelines and care pathways are available in the Resource Library.